 Most companies focus on transparency for customers as the main benefit of having a public roadmap.
 However, there’s a whole other side to it.
 Here are 3 important ways having a public roadmap will benefit not just your customers, but your entire business.

 Author: Elen Veenpere

-The feedback cycle should always end with communicating what’s finished.
-Increase feature awareness and adoption with a changelog.
+The customer feedback cycle should always end with communicating what’s finished.
+Increase feature awareness and adoption by using a changelog.